 Traditional Chinese Medicine (TCM)

 TCM is a modern term commonly used to describe the medical theory, techniques, and methods that originated in ancient China, and have subsequently been updated and used throughout history, mainly in the East Asian region of the world.
-For some time now TCM has also been incoporated into mainstream healtchare throughout Europe and North America, making up the core of a vast body of medical knowledge that has been called Complimentary and Alternative Medicine (CAM).
+For some time now TCM has also been incorporated into mainstream healthcare throughout Europe and North America, making up the core of a vast body of medical knowledge that has been called Complimentary and Alternative Medicine (CAM).

-On its own, TCM is a system of medicine that is rooted in the same holistic and functional principles and concepts of natural law that shaped the basis of ancient Daoist ideology.
+On its own, TCM is a complete system of medicine that is rooted in the same holistic and functional principles and concepts of natural law that shaped the basis of ancient Daoist ideology.